bs-community/skinview3d/README.md

 	// Set the background color
 	skinViewer.background = 0x5a76f3;

+	// Set the background to a normal image skinViewer.loadBackground("img/background.png");

-	// Set the background to a panoramic image! skinViewer.loadPanorama("img/panorama1.png");
+	// Set the background to a panoramic image skinViewer.loadPanorama("img/panorama1.png");

 	// Change camera FOV